 - 1. Establish a working group to accompany NCPI reporting.
 This could be an existing multisectoral monitoring and evaluation technical working group. - 2.
-Identify a focal point to coordinate the completion of the questionnaire. - 3.
-An NCPI working group conducts a stakeholder mapping exercise to select contributors systematically.
+Identify a focal point to coordinate the completion of each part: Part A (from the national AIDS programme or equivalent) and Part B (a civil society or community representative). - 3.
+An NCPI working group conducts a stakeholder mapping exercise to select contributors systematically for both Parts A and B.